Gabe Rotter

-Gabe Rotter is an American television writer/producer and novelist, author of Simon & Schuster's Duck Duck Wally and The Human Bobby.
-He was a writer and producer on season 11 of The X-Files which aired in 2018.
+Gabe Rotter (born April 16, 1978) is an American television writer/producer and novelist, most well-known for being the creator, writer, and executive producer of The Beast in Me for Netflix, starring Claire Danes and Matthew Rhys.
+He is also author of Simon & Schuster's Duck Duck Wally and The Human Bobby. in addition, he was a writer and producer on season 11 of The X-Files which aired in 2018.

 Early life

 Rotter grew up in the same complex in Woodbury, Nassau County, New York, as writer Lesley Arfin and they both attended Syosset High School.
 He earned a film degree from the University of Southern California.
-Rotter began his career as a production assistant and later the writers' assistant on the popular paranormal television show "The X-Files," working under series creator Chris Carter.
+Rotter began his career as a production assistant and later the writers' assistant on the paranormal television show "The X-Files," working under series creator Chris Carter.